- Accessible parking

 - For visitors who are deaf or hard of hearing

-- For visitors who have dementia
+- For visitors with dementia and their care partners

-- MNHS statement on accessibility
+- MNHS Statement on Accessibility

 - Parking is available on Summit Avenue and adjacent streets.
 The area immediately in front of the site on Summit Avenue is designated 2-hour parking for visitors.
 No designated disability parking is available.